-Located in northern Thailand, Chiang Mai was founded in 1296.
-It was the capital of the old Lanna Kingdom until 1558.
+Located in northern Thailand, Chiang Mai is also known as Rose of the North and was the capital of the old Lanna Kingdom until 1558.
 Chiang Mai is rich in culture and history with plenty of temples, museums, ancient city walls, and moat.

 However, if you choose to stay in one of the more suburban parts of town, you will almost certainly need to use transport to get around.
 If budget isn’t an issue, then hotel taxis are the most comfortable option.